Introduction / History

 Prayer PointsView Arab, Bahraini in all countries.

-* Pray for open hearts among Arabs, especially the Bahrainis.
+* Pray for open hearts among Arabs, including the Bahrainis.

 * Pray that Bahrain will be used as a gateway for the Gospel into all of Arabia.